aeither/open-forge/README.md

 ### Open Forge Overview

-Open Forge is inspired by Friend.Tech, which is a social app that enables anyone to tokenize their profile by issuing shares (also know as keys).
-The price of the share is based on the supply and demand, i.e. price goes up when more people buying the share and vice versa.
-On top of the share trading, developers can build interesting things on top such as share gated chat, priority chat based on number of shares hold, etc.
+Open Forge is a platform that makes supporting public goods in the Aptos ecosystem more fun and rewarding.
+It connects people who want to help with those who are building things, and it lets them earn money from open-source software and content.
+The platform uses AI to make predictions, community-driven randomness on the blockchain, and gamification to create a unique experience.
+With Aptos' technology and quick microtransactions, Open Forge makes it easy and engaging to support public goods.

-You can find a detailed explanation on the contract on [Aptos Learn](https://learn.aptoslabs.com/en/tutorial/solana-to-aptos-guide/move-friend/demo?workshop=solana-to-aptos).
+You can learn more about how Open Forge is changing the way public goods work in the Aptos ecosystem.

 ### What tools the template uses?